 · Provide a high quality history curriculum to inspire pupils curiosity and fascination about Britain’s past and that of the wider world.

 · Develop a sense of identity through learning about the past.

 · Ask perceptive questions and use a wide vocabulary of everyday historical terms

 · Understand some of the ways in which we find out about the past and identify different ways in which it is represented.

-· A learner-centred teaching approach.
-Use of DRICE to ensure learners deepen thinking, learning is role modelled appropriately, pupils are challenged and engaged.
+· A learner-centred teaching approach to ensure learners deepen their thinking.
+Learning is role modelled appropriately and pupils are challenged and engaged.

 · Using the Building Learning Power approach, our pupils will explore opportunities to question why and how things happened, revise previous learning and collaborate with others to share thoughts and ideas.